dudisgit/RoboNeoController/README.md

 # RoboNeoController
-A simple controller app that allows you to play video files on triggers and stream segments to another rasbperry pi over serial
+A simple controller app that allows you to play video files on triggers and stream segments to another rasbperry pi over serial.

 This software is bespoke to unicorn hats and a 32x16 image size

 ## Setup